Arthroscopic knee surgery can be used to treat a number of conditions, including:

 From there, if the underlying condition can be corrected using knee arthroscopy, a different set of instruments will be inserted into your knee through small additional incisions to treat the problem area.
 Whether you have a torn meniscus, inflammation, or a torn ligament like an ACL or PCL, your surgeon will be able to address these issues through the small incisions while viewing the relevant anatomy through the arthroscope.

-After Arthroscopic Knee Surgery
+What to Expect After Arthroscopic Knee Surgery

 Schedule a Knee Arthroscopy